-Joel Labi is a seasoned Australian journalist with more than 10 years experience in the United States, Australia, Asia and the Middle East.
+Joel Labi is a seasoned News Anchor, Correspondent and Media Strategist with more than 10 years experience in the United States, Australia, Asia and the Middle East.

 In 2006, when Joel was just 18, he secured an on-air role with 2GB, Australia’s highest rated radio station.
 Within three years, he’d become the youngest person in the station’s history to be promoted to Breakfast News Anchor, working alongside Alan Jones, Australia’s most prominent broadcaster.
 In this role, he was twice nominated as the nation’s “Best News Reader” by the Australian Commercial Radio Association.

 Away from the anchor desk, Joel reported on major stories including the London 2012 Olympics, deadly conflict on the Israel/Gaza border and numerous Australian elections.

 In 2014, Joel relocated to New York, becoming the station’s US Correspondent, where he reported on major stories from the United Nations, Wall Street and the White House.